bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### Baud

 The number of signals that can be sent over a data channel per second.
-The term 'baud' is named after the inventor of the Baudot telegraph code, J.M.E.
+The term ‘baud’ is named after the inventor of the Baudot telegraph code, J.M.E.
 Baudot.

 ### BBS